Pumpkin Biscuits with PecansJump to Recipe

 Remember, the key to good biscuits is to work quickly because time works against you once you add the liquids in with the dried stuff.

 If you want to roll them out, Use a cutter to cut out biscuits to your size, or you can just slice them up and make square biscuits.

 Set the biscuits on a baking sheet (I recommend lining it with parchment paper).
-Then bake it at 425 for about 18 minutes.
+Then bake them in a 425˚F oven for about 18 minutes.